-PPE Access is a Not-For-Profit whose sole purpose is to facilitate reliable and affordable access to PPE for community frontline healthcare workers, NPOs/charitable organizations and Regional Agencies.
+PPE Access is a Not-For-Profit that facilitates reliable and affordable PPE supply for community physicians, charities and Regional Agencies.

 Global PPE shortages remain a constant challenge: The need to secure alternative supply sources has become essential to protect our frontline workers and community-at-large.